payload-fa/payload-otp/README.md

-# Payload OTP Authentication Template
+# Payload OTP Authentication Example

 This template provides a complete OTP (One-Time Password) authentication system built on Payload CMS.
 It includes endpoints for generating and verifying OTP codes.